seancdavis/sapwood-classic/docs/02-getting_started/02-development_environment.md

 That's it.
 That wasn't so bad, was it?

-If you already have a production server running with Taproot, it's time to sync.
+If you already have a production server running with Sapwood, it's time to sync.
 You can learn about that in the [content workflow chapter](/docs/communicative_workflow).

 If you don't have a production server ready, you'll want it for generating content.
 [Move on to the production environment section](/docs/getting_started/production_environment).